 Steam.
 The advantage of this method is it preserves the nutrients and makes them sweeter by breaking down the cell membranes without making them too soggy.

 Boiling.
 This is the most common way of preparing peas.
 Cooked peas are usually served with butter.
 But if you want to cut back the fat, use extra virgin olive oil and a sprig of mint.

 Microwave.
-Like most vegetable, peas should be in a microwave safe dish with a couple tablespoons of broth, water or unsweetened apple juice.
+Like most vegetables, peas should be in a microwave-safe dish with a couple tablespoons of broth, water or unsweetened apple juice.
 Cover tightly and heat on high for two minutes.